-We consent to the incorporation by reference in this Registration Statement on Form N-14 of Newtek Business Services Corp of our report dated March 31, 2014, relating to our audit of the consolidated financial statements of Newtek Business Services, Inc., which appear in the Annual Report on Form 10-K of Newtek Business Services, Inc. for the year ended December 31, 2013.
+We consent to the following:

+The incorporation by reference in this Pre-Effective Amendment No. 2 to Registration Statement on Form N-14 of Newtek Business Services Corp. of our report dated March 31, 2014, relating to our audit of the consolidated financial statements of Newtek Business Services, Inc., which appear in the Annual Report on Form 10-K of Newtek Business Services, Inc. for the year ended December 31, 2013.